 8. Consult with the multidisciplinary team.

-Impaired mobility may require the support of PT and OT to instruct on exercises and perform activities that stimulate muscle control and fine motor movement.
+Impaired mobility may require the support of a physiotherapist or occupational therapist to instruct on exercises and perform activities that stimulate muscle control and fine motor movement.

 9. Coordinate ongoing support at discharge.